-A. TOPIC - Topics for each round will alternate between international and domestic topic areas.

-B. PREPARATION TIME - (If a live draw is held) Speech preparation time will be 30 minutes with draw times at 7-minute intervals to accommodate 7-minute speeches.
+- A. TOPIC Topics for each round will alternate between international and domestic topic areas. - B. PREPARATION TIME (If a live draw is held) Speech preparation time will be 30 minutes with draw times at 7-minute intervals to accommodate 7-minute speeches.
 Open internet access may be utilized during prep time.
-Communicating with, emailing or texting persons inside or outside of draw is not allowed while in the draw room or prior to speaking.

-C. QUOTATIONS - Speeches should include quoted material from multiple verifiable sources.
-Fabrication of sources and/or evidence is not allowed.

-D. VISUAL AIDS - No notes, visual or audio aids shall be permitted while speaking in the contest rounds.

-E. SPEAKING TIME - Speeches shall be no more than 7 minutes in length.
+Communicating with, emailing or texting persons inside or outside of draw is not allowed while in the draw room or prior to speaking. - C. QUOTATIONS Speeches should include quoted material from multiple verifiable sources.
+Fabrication of sources and/or evidence is not allowed. - D. PERFORMANCE -- The speech must be delivered from memory; no notes, prompting or scripts shall be permitted.
+No costumes or props shall be permitted. - E. SPEAKING TIME Speeches shall be no more than 7 minutes in length.
 There is no minimum time limit.
 Speakers exceeding this time limit by more than 30 seconds may not be ranked first in the round.
 For each final round, a tournament official or designee shall serve as the official timer, and this person will have the discretion of waiving time violations for contestants exceeding the time limit due to audience reactions.
-This authority may be extended to the semi-final round at the discretion of the tournament director or designee.

-F. VIOLATION - A violation of any of the rules stated above may result in disqualification.

-G. VIDEOTAPING - Students will submit four videotaped speeches; one for each prelim and a fourth to be used for ALL elimination rounds.
+This authority may be extended to the semi-final round at the discretion of the tournament director or designee. - F. VIOLATION A violation of any of the rules stated above may result in disqualification. - G. VIDEOTAPING Students will submit two videotaped speeches; one prelims and a second for elimination rounds.
 Speakers must draw from the topics provided for that given round.
 Each video must be single take and no editing is allowed.